We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Once your pathways is all dug out, you’ll need to lay the sub-layer.
 This will help promote drainage and keep the soil underneath healthy.
 An easy to use and affordable sub-layer is rough sand – simply press down a layer about an inch thick across your pathway and make sure its flat but not too compressed – water needs to be able to filter through it as its for drainage.

-And finally, its time the lay the bit you were always excited about: The pretty paving slabs, the glamourous gravel, the sweet steppingstones.
-Each path material has its own way it should be laid
+And finally, its time to lay the bit you were always excited about: The pretty paving slabs, the glamourous gravel, the sweet steppingstones.

 A gravel or pebble pathway can bring a touch of rustic wonder to your garden.
 The mix of colours and mass of texture is ideal if you want to create a visual focal point without splashing out too much cash.

 Lay landscaping fabric across the pathway, over the sand.
 This provides the perfect base to place your chipping stones.
 You then need to line the pathway with edging, which will act as a border and keep the gravel in place while also acting as an attractive and clean finish.
-Do this by placing thin sheets of galvanised metal along the inside edges of your pathway, and carefully tap them down with a hammer until they are secure and straight.
+Do this by placing thin sheets of galvanised metal along the inside edges of your pathway, and carefully tap them down.
 Then you get to finally fill your path with gravel!

 If you're after a more elegant, dramatic pathway for your garden, consider paving stones.
 The heavy slabs sunk into the gorund will highlight your flowerbeds and foliage, and slabs made from slate will add an even higher sense of luxury.